iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleTurboappUpdatedGet**
 > \Swagger\Client\Model\TurboAppUpdated subscriptionsSampleTurboappUpdatedGet()

-Recieve a notification when a TurboApp receives an update from a processor.
+Receive a notification when the underwriting status is updated

-Example use: update the status of a record in an external system when a TurboApp receives an update from a processor.
+Example use: update the status of a merchant record in your system when TurboApp receives an underwriting update from the processor.

 ### Example
 ```php